hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ---
 ## Introduction

 When I started the development of Redfish [Workshops-on-Demand](https://hackshack.hpedev.io/workshops), I rapidly realized that I would not be able to provision more than one or two physical servers with an embedded Redfish service allowing students to perform concurrent write operations.
-This was a real problem since the infrastructure is designed to accept almost a hundred of students.
+This was a problem since the infrastructure has been designed to host many more students.

 I started to look for Redfish simulators and found the [qemu](https://www.qemu.org/) based [OpenBmc](https://github.com/openbmc/openbmc) simulator that I used for the [Redfish API 101](https://hackshack.hpedev.io/workshops) workshop.
 This simulator is perfect for this introductory lab as its Redfish implementation is simple without Original Equipment Manufacturer (OEM) [Extensions](https://redfish.dmtf.org/redfish/mockups/v1/1060).